 The key debates going on on Wall Street among these institutional investors are not accessible to the public.
 There simply is no resource out there that gathers and explains this information in a digestible format.
 This is what I aim to do with most of my blog posts: talk about what Wall Street is talking about.

-I spent five years in equity research where I wrote research reports on stocks.
+I have a prior career in equity research at several different investment banks where I wrote research reports on stocks.
 Equity research analysts are well-positioned to understand the key issues around a stock because they speak to many different institutional investors (as well as the senior management of the companies they cover).
 They also spend a significant amount of time researching stocks as well.
-As a result, my posts are based on my knowledge of the industries, my contacts within the industry, and the research that equity analysts are producing.
+As a result, my posts are based on my industry knowledge, contacts, and research reports.